p-ja/acme-fitness-store/lab-guide/Lab 2: Configure Single Sign-On.md

    ![](Images/mjv2-16.png)

-   > Note : Now you will be able to log in using your SSO Credentials.
-To access the protected APIs, click Authorize and follow the steps that match your SSO provider.
+1. To access the API Portal, click on **Sign in via SSO**.

    ![](Images/api-login.png)

+1. Once logged in via SSO credentials, you can now explore the API portal.

    ![](Images/mjv2-44.png)